top of page

 Our Context

-Geographically situated in the heart of the Democratic Republic of Congo the Sankuru is isolated from the rest of the country with deteriorating infrastructures and a struggling economy.
-The realities of the Sankuru include a lack of quality roads, insufficient health systems, and an underdeveloped education system.
-The people of the Sankuru are dependent on agriculture and practice slash-and-burn agriculture which includes clearing rainforest and burning the residue to prepare land.
-The entrenched belief is that this is the only way to assure fertility of the soil.
-However, these practices are deteriorating soils, negatively impacting the broader environment, and causing smoke related health issues for the larger population during the burning season.
-This method of farming results in an approximate 30% decrease in rice productivity every year after the first and best yield year.
-Land is then abandon after a few years forcing people to slash and burn virgin forests.
-Across the Sankuru region conflicts are immerging between villages over access to forest land to clear and cultivate.
-Hunger and extreme malnutrition are common place as is evidenced by enfant mortality rates as high as 15% by the age of 5.
-While this context seems bleak the opportunity and urgency to effect change has never been greater.
-Strategic improvements in agricultural practices that increase yields have been proven to work locally.
-A meaningful impact on peoples day to day lives with in a growing season is possible and the moment is ripe for this kind of change.
+Geographically situated in the heart of the Democratic Republic of Congo the Sankuru is isolated from markets due to deteriorated infrastructures.
+Road and energy infrastructures are under developed.
+Health service systems are minimal and education is lacking.
+People are primarily dependent on agriculture and the practice of slash-and-burn which begins by clearing rainforest and burning the residue to prepare land.
+The entrenched belief is that burning produces fertility of the soils.
+In truth slash & burn practices are deteriorating soils, negatively impacting the local environment, and causing far reaching health issues.
+Rice is the staple and current methods result in a 30% decrease in rice yields each year.
+Land is abandon after a few years forcing people to begin the cycle again slashing and burning forests.
+Across the Sankuru conflicts are emerging between communities over access to forested land to clear and cultivate.
+Hunger and extreme malnutrition are common place and 15% of children never reaching their 5th birthday.
+While bleak the urgency and opportunity to effect change is profound.
+Sankuru Regen has demonstrated agricultural practices that improve yields while abandoning slash-and-burn.
+Within a growing season we can demonstrate the potential impact our methods can have on yields.
+The people of the Sankuru are hungry for change. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹

 Our Research